sughoshdeshpande7/Time_Series_Forecasting/Microsoft_Stock_Trend_Prediction/README.md

 - approximately 92% of the variance in the prices can be explained by the model.

 Overall, these metrics suggest that the model is performing reasonably well in predicting prices.
 The R-squared value of 0.92 indicates a good fit of the model to the data, and the low RMSE and MAE values indicate that the model's predictions are relatively close to the actual prices on average.

+The Final Trained microsoft stock price predictor model can be downloaded from `stock_predictor_model.h5`